-Our success depends on the continuing services of Philip D. Beck, CEO, Thomas Szoke, CTO, and Stuart Stoller, CFO, as well as certain other members of the current management team and in 2017 we entered into new employment retention agreements with certain senior executives, including Mr. Beck, Mr. Szoke and Mr. Stoller in order to incentivize them and retain their services.
+Our success depends on the continuing services of Philip D. Beck, CEO, as well as certain other members of the current management team and in 2017 we entered into new employment retention agreements with certain senior executives, including Mr. Beck, in order to incentivize them and retain their services, which remain in force until their employment is terminated.
 The loss of key management, engineering employees or third party contractors could have a material and adverse effect on our business operations.
 Additionally, the success of our operations will largely depend upon our ability to successfully attract and maintain competent and qualified key management personnel.
 As with any company with limited resources, there can be no guarantee that we will be able to attract such individuals or that the presence of such individuals will necessarily translate into profitability for our company.
 If we are successful in attracting and retaining such individuals, it is likely that our payroll costs and related expenses will increase significantly and that there will be additional dilution to existing stockholders as a result of equity incentives that may need to be issued to such management personnel.
 Our inability to attract and retain key personnel may materially and adversely affect our business operations.
 Any failure by our management to effectively anticipate, implement, and manage personnel required to sustain our growth would have a material adverse effect on our business, financial condition, and results of operations.